How to Perform Backups and Restorations in SQL Management Studio

 - Launch SQL Server Management Studio and connect to your SQL Server instance.

-- Right-click on the database you wish to back up.
+- Right-click on the database you want to back up.

 - Navigate to Tasks > Back Up.